-Nolo offers several products to help you make your will.
-Which one you should use depends on the size of your estate, how you want to leave your property, and whether you prefer to use software or a good old-fashioned book.
+Nolo offers two products to help you make your will.
+Which one you should use depends on the size of your estate, how you want to leave your property, and whether you prefer to use software or an online product, or prefer a good old-fashioned book.

-Quicken WillMaker Plus is ideal for nearly any size estate and almost any estate plan.
-Use this product if you are comfortable using computer software and if you also need other estate planning documents, such as trusts, health care directives, or powers of attorney—WillMaker comes with all of those as well as many other useful forms.
+Quicken WillMaker is ideal for nearly any size estate and almost any estate plan.
+You can use WillMaker to make a will as well as other estate planning documents, such as living trusts, health care directives, powers of attorney, and transfer on death deeds—WillMaker comes with all of these as well as many other useful forms.

 The Quick and Legal Will Book is best if you have a small estate, simple estate planning goals, and prefer to use a book with word processing documents on CD-ROM.
 The Quick and Legal Will Book offers a choice of five basic will forms.